 Guide to Featured Images in WordPress

-You can have passwordless authentication set up for your WordPress website with a plugin called Passwordless Login.
-Install and activate the plugin, and copy the login shortcode.
-Then, go to Users and select Passwordless login.
-Create a login page with the plugin, and test it out.
+To set up passwordless authentication for your WordPress site, use plugins like Passwordless Login.
+Upon activating the plugin, go to Users → Passwordless Login and copy the login shortcode.
+Then, create a new login page, paste the shortcode, and test it out.

-What Are the Default Username and Password for WordPress?
+What Are the Default Username and Password for a WordPress Site?

-The default WordPress logins for users are often ‘username’ for username and ‘password’ for password.
-Similarly, for admins, the default username is ‘admin’.
+The default WordPress login credentials are ‘username’ for the username and ‘password’ for the password.
+Similarly, ‘admin’ is the default username for administrators.